TheInquisitveOne/LanceBD/README.md

 ### Chrome Mode
 In the chrome mode, the dial becomes a tab controller, allowing for tab scrolling and closing.

-**NOTE:** If the user is in youtube for more than 1 second, the dial switches to media mode, but with clicksies pausing the youtube video instead of muting.
+**NOTE:** If the user is in youtube for more than 1 second, the dial switches to media mode, but with clicksies pausing the youtube video instead of muting the volume.
 Change to a different tab to re-enable chrome mode.
 ```
 Rightsies - Scroll right in tabs
 ```